Mercedes M157 Engine Problems

 • Fault codes

 OK, spark plugs shouldn’t be truly considered a problem.
-Especially for us coming from the BMW world; we’re used to endless spark plugs changes.
-Turbo cars love burning through spark plugs and the M157 AMG63 engine is no exception.
+However, forced induction engines love burning through spark plugs and the M157 AMG63 engine is no exception.
 It’s simply a part of owning a high performance twin turbo engine.
-This is especially true on tuned and modded M157 engines.
+This is especially true on tuned and modded engines.
 Expect to replace spark plugs every 40,000 miles on stock M157 engines.
-Tuned M157’s may require replacement as often as every 15,000-25,000 miles.
+Tuned engines may require replacement as often as every 15,000-25,000 miles.

 Tuned and modded M157 engines frequently experience misfire issues on the OEM spark plugs.
 Too large of a spark plug gap coupled with higher cylinder pressures may result in spark blow out.
 Ultimately, the spark blowing out leads to cylinder misfires.
 Additionally, colder spark plugs may be required to prevent pre-ignition on heavily tuned and modded M157 engines.